 In his prior career, he was the executive director of nonprofits in the fields of historic preservation, poverty, and girls’ education in East Africa.

 Ed is a freelance journalist and a retired Pennsylvania State Constable who spoke out against the 4th amendment violations of the 2012 National Defense Authorization Act (NDAA) and the USA PATRIOT Act.
-He has served as the state coordinator for PANDA (People Against the NDAA) and as an advisor to the Solutions Institute, and on the RT4 Board since 2016.
+He has served as the state coordinator for PANDA (People Against the NDAA) and as an advisor to the Solutions Institute, and has been on the RT4 Board since 2016.

-Taylor Campbell (Assistant Treasurer)
+Taylor Campbell (Treasurer)

-Zaki Manian (Interim At-large)
+Zaki Manian (At-Large)

 Zaki is a blockchain technology entrepreneur and advisor, based out of Los Altos, California.
 In 2013, Zaki helped to found Restore The Fourth and was on the Board from 2013-2019 before rejoining in 2020.
 In 2014, he founded SKUChain with the mission of bringing cryptographic trust to the supply chain.
 In 2017, he became an Executive Director at the Trusted IoT Alliance.
 Since 2018, Zaki has been a Director of Tendermint Labs and the Principal Co-founder of Iqlusion, and an advisor at TruStory.
-Zaki hold a BA in the History and Sociology of Science from the University of Pennsylvania.
+Zaki holds a BA in the History and Sociology of Science from the University of Pennsylvania.